4GeeksAcademy/machine-learning-content/08-3d-cloud/jumpstart-to-aws.md

 Once you install pandas, you need to specify some details:

 - The S3 bucket and prefix that you want to use for training and modeling the data, because the data has to come from some storage.
 It is not recommended to have your data uploaded in a notebook because if you have a lot of data and you are constantly uploading it, you are constantly being charged for it and is also slower.
-S3 is definitely more friendly in terms of uploading and landing our datasets because it can store terabytes of data.
-Data can also be in Elastic file system (EFS).
+S3 is definitely more friendly in terms of uploading and landing our datasets because it can store terabytes of data and you can train your model in terabytes of data.
+Data can also be stored in Elastic file system (EFS).

 - The IAM role arn used to give training and hosting access to your data.
 This role is the role you have been assigned whenever launched the SageMaker Studio.
 With get_execution_role() we fetch that role.
 It is important because it provides access to SageMaker to other AWS resources.